ABOUT

 • The nature of the SOC’s responsibilities, e.g., “horizon scanning,” requires committee members to be attuned to developments in the larger environment with the mindset of the potential impact of these developments on the molecular pathology profession, on AMP as an organization, on AMP members, and on the patients AMP members serve.

-Training & Education (T&E) Committee, Chair, Members and Junior Members
+Training & Education (T&E) Committee, Chair, Members, Junior Members and Medical Technologist Members

 Committee